arunofhyd/OmniSearch/omnisearch_native_with_updater.md

 	set foundWindow to false
 	set storedPID to ""
 	set storedID to 0
+	set storedURL to ""
+	set storedTabIndex to 0

 	try
-		set cachedData to do shell script "cat " & quoted form of cacheFile set oldDelims to AppleScript's text item delimiters set AppleScript's text item delimiters to "," set storedPID to text item 1 of cachedData set storedID to (text item 2 of cachedData) as integer set AppleScript's text item delimiters to oldDelims on error
+		set cachedData to do shell script "cat " & quoted form of cacheFile -- We read by paragraph so it's clean and safe set storedPID to paragraph 1 of cachedData set storedID to (paragraph 2 of cachedData) as integer try
+			set storedURL to paragraph 3 of cachedData end try
+		try
+			set storedTabIndex to (paragraph 4 of cachedData) as integer end try
+	on error
 		-- No saved window found?
 No problem, we'll create one later. end try

 	-- 6. CHECK IF SAFARI IS OPEN:
 	-- This is a quick "pro" check to see if Safari is actually running. tell application "System Events" to set safariRunning to exists process "Safari"